 The Hand Held is the removable portion of the Determinator system into which a user provides a breath sample.
 Display messages and voice prompts are provided by the Hand Held to instruct a user.

-This is the camera used to capture images of the driver at various points once the Determinator is activated, and at various points while the vehicle is running.
-Movement, or obstruction of this component is a violation of Illinois State Law and will be detected electronically by the device and when the Illinois Secretary of state reviews the images.
-Penalties may include but are not limited to extension of your interlock requirement, furthermore it may prevent your vehicle from being authorized to start.
+This is the camera used to capture images of the driver one the Determinator is activated and at various points while the vehicle is running.
+Movement, or obstruction of this component is a violation of Illinois State Law, and will be detected electronically by the device and when the state reviews the images.

 The Vehicle Module is wired to the vehicle’s electrical system.
 It is out of sight of the user and provides the connection to the vehicle.
-The cord is permanently attached to the Vehicle Module and is used to attach the handheld unit.
+The cord is permanently attached to the Vehicle Module and connects to the Hand Held.

 The Determinator must warm to operating temperature before a sample is requested.
 Bringing a unit indoors in a cold climate will reduce the required warm up time.
 The message displayed while heating shows 0% to 100% completion.